 - Malnourishment is a risk factor for a baby to be born malformed. - Obesity is a risk factor for stillbirth, neonatal death, and defects in the central nervous system.
-Additionally, overeating during pregnancy may result in a series of neuroendocrine changes in the fetus that in turn program the development of fat cells and of the appetite regulation system. - Neural tube defects are linked with a deficit of folic acid consumption.

-- Mercury in fish is toxic to the developing brain and nervous system and may lead to miscarriage, preterm birth, and lower intelligence in the child. - PCB-polluted fish are a risk to prenatal neurodevelopment.

-7. Emotional States and Stress
+Additionally, overeating during pregnancy may result in a series of neuroendocrine changes in the fetus that in turn program the development of fat cells and of the appetite regulation system. - Neural tube defects are linked with a deficit of folic acid consumption. - Mercury in fish is toxic to the developing brain and nervous system and may lead to miscarriage, preterm birth, and lower intelligence in the child. - PCB-polluted fish are a risk to prenatal neurodevelopment. - 7.
+Emotional States and Stress

-- Intense fears, anxieties, and stress produce adrenaline and corticotrophin-releasing hormone (CRH), linked to preterm delivery. - Adrenaline can reduce blood flow to the baby and deprive him or her of oxygen. - High levels of stress during pregnancy is a risk factor for having a child with emotional or cognitive problems, ADHD, and language delay.
+- Intense fears, anxieties, and stress produce adrenaline and corticotrophin-releasing hormone (CRH), linked to preterm delivery. - Adrenaline can reduce blood flow to the baby and deprive him or her of oxygen. - High levels of stress during pregnancy is a risk factor for having a child with emotional or cognitive problems, ADHD, and language delay and having a very low birth weight infant - Maternal depression during pregnancy was liked to low birth weight.